Make Your Mark

 Some of the activities will take you a couple of minutes, some will take a little longer.
 To be honest, it's completely up to you how long you spend on them, but as a rule of thumb you should allow about 15-20 minutes per day.

 As part of the course you'll get access to a dedicated Facebook Group full of like-minded people.
-We'll discuss each day's lesson in there, and you can share what you're struggling with, or anything you're working on, or your triumphs and breakthroughs throughout the course.
+You can share what you're struggling with, or anything you're working on, or your triumphs and breakthroughs throughout the course.

 The Facebook Group isn't a compulsory part of the course, but it is a lovely, supportive group and there's a lot of benefit in sharing your experience with others.
-I also pop in frequently and offer advice and support, and I might even do a few livestream Q&A sessions.
+I also pop in frequently and offer advice and support.

 Once you sign up, you get to keep the course content.
 You'll have access to the membership site for as long as I offer the course, and you can download all the materials and keep them forever.